 An introduction to the Eco-Schools scheme

-There are nine key topics which are central to the Eco-Schools programme: Energy, Water, Biodiversity, School Grounds, Healthy Living, Waste, Litter, Transport and Global Citizenship.
+There are ten key topics which are central to the Eco-Schools programme: Marine, Energy, Water, Biodiversity, School Grounds, Healthy Living, Waste, Litter, Transport and Global Citizenship.
 These are woven into our curriculum and extra-curricular activities from the Foundation Stage to Year 6.

 Here are just a few reasons why we have decided to become an Eco-School:

 - The opportunity to integrate environmental and sustainability issues into the life of the school, impacting positively on the school ethos.